-A more advanced version of the treatment is still in use today, but as a treatment for oral cancer.
-And of course, anesthesia is used!
+A more advanced version of the treatment is still in use today but as a treatment for oral cancer.
+And of course, anaesthesia is used!

 It is now common knowledge that arsenic is a poisonous substance.
 But it was used – albeit, in smaller quantities – for many, many years in the 18th Century in a wide-range of treatments, and as recently as the 1950s.

 Arsenic was especially well-regarded in traditional Chinese medicine, where it is known as Pi Shuang.
 It was a key ingredient in a number of patent medicines before being widely discredited, such as Fowler’s Solution, which was deemed a popular cure for malaria and syphilis.
 Another medicine featuring arsenic was Donovan’s solution, which was used to treat both arthritis and diabetes.

 The substance was also used in a variety of feminine cosmetic rituals, and was often brushed on the face or added to rouge, granting the phrase “arsenic and lace” a whole new level of meaning.

 Contraception has, of course, come a long way.
 Especially when you think about how people in ancient times tried to avoid pregnancies, with so few options available.
 Amongst the ancient Egyptians, dried crocodile muck was the contraceptive most often used before intercourse, with the thinking that it provided an impenetrable barrier.

 Other forms of “birth control” were also popular throughout history, and some were perhaps less stomach-churning.
 These include tree sap, lemon halves, cotton, wool, sea sponges, and elephant dung.
 Although, even the less disgusting options all sound rather painful!